-- PAM for NovaScale 5000 and 6000 series - ISM for NovaScale 4000 series - CMM for NovaScale Blade series - ExpressScope for NovaScale R400 or T800 series - RMC or ARMC for Express5800 Series - Any other manager that can be accessed via a URL. - The corresponding Hardware Manager MUST be installed and configured.
-Please refer to the documentation delivered with the server for details. - When the Hardware Manager is launched via a URL (Web GUI), the browser on the console must be configured to access this URL without using an HTTP proxy. - Connection to PAM, ISM, RMC, ExpressScope and CMM hardware managers requires authentication.
+- PAM for NovaScale 5000 and 6000 series - ISM for NovaScale 4000 series - CMM for NovaScale Blade series - HMC for Escala servers, - ExpressScope for NovaScale R400 or T800 series - RMC or ARMC for Express5800 Series - Any other manager that can be accessed via a URL. - The corresponding Hardware Manager MUST be installed and configured.
+Please refer to the documentation delivered with the server for details. - When the Hardware Manager is launched via a URL (Web GUI), the browser on the console must be configured to access this URL without using an HTTP proxy. - Connection to PAM, ISM, RMC, ExpressScope,CMM and HMC hardware managers requires authentication.